jdhitsolutions/MyTasks/README.md

 ## Categories ##
 The Task object includes a Category property.
-The module will define a default set of categories, but users can create their own by creating simple list in a text file.
-The text file must be called myTaskCategory.txt and placed in the user's Documents folder.
+The module will define a default set of categories, but users can create their own by using the MyTaskCategory
+commands:

++ Add-MyTaskCategory
++ Get-MyTaskCategory
++ Remove-MyTaskCategory

 ## Colorized Output ##
 Normally, you will use Get-MyTask to display tasks, all, some or a single item: